iProv Summer Fellowship

 • Internships must be 8-10 weeks and be the student's primary summer engagement opportunity.

-• Students must be available all dates required by the organization.
+• Students must be available on all dates required by the organization.

 Eligibility

-All undergraduates who will be enrolled during Spring 2023 and Fall 2023 semester are eligible.
+Only undergraduates who will be enrolled during the Spring 2024 and Fall 2024 semesters are eligible.
 This includes all students regardless of citizenship and current location of study.
-Students may not be on a leave of absence from Brown either in the semester they are applying nor in the period when they would receive the funding.
+Students may not be on a leave of absence from Brown either in the semester they are applying or in the period when they would receive the funding.

-Students who have received summer funding from BrownConnect (LINK, UTRA, Signature Programs) in a previous summer will not receive priority consideration in the awards process, but are eligible to apply again:
+Students who have received summer funding from BrownConnect (LINK, UTRA, Signature Programs) in a previous summer will not receive priority consideration in the awards process.

-• Please note that BrownConnect may work with Brown’s Office of Student Conduct and Community Standards to ensure that applicants are in compliance with conduct expectations.
+Please note that BrownConnect may work with Brown’s Office of Student Conduct and Community Standards to ensure that applicants comply with conduct expectations.

 Apply